 Having a WGA agreement in place would be great, but how do I go about communicating with fellow writers who work in animation?

-We welcome your involvement!
-Please contact Member Organizing Department staff to find out about the WGAW’s animation writer initiatives.
+We welcome your participation!
+Contact the Member Organizing Department to find out about opportunities to get involved in animation organizing.